Resources included in the development plan

 We patented the Hydragas technology to ensure that we fully protect our know-how.
 The technology enables a quantum improvement of methane gas extraction efficiency from deep water-borne deposits.
 It therefore enables recovery from a specified range of different methane-rich water bodies globally, including lakes, seas, oceans and aquifers.
 In our demo project of Lake Kivu, we aim to pursue a complete proof-of-performance.
 This must show the highest levels of gas recovery (90%) and full compliance with the Management Prescriptions for Lake Kivu Development.

 Global resources of methane distribute widely around the planet.
 Due to their genesis, they are mostly oceanic.
 One can search informative papers on the subject, such as world ocean review.
-The origin of methane in hydrates is largely biogenic, but significant reserves of hydrates formed through gas escaping from fracturing “hydrocarbon kitchens” and through cracks in rock strata over conventional gas traps.
+The origin of methane in hydrates is often biogenic in the form of permafrost-bound organic material.
+But significant reserves of hydrates formed through gas escaping from fracturing “hydrocarbon kitchens” and through cracks in marine rock strata over conventional gas traps.

 Hydrate resources concentrate in the Polar Regions.
+Fugitive gas, in zones of high hydraulic pressure from deep sea water, forms hydrates in layers or in beds of particulate hydrate in mud zones.
 They also accumulate adjacent to subduction faults on the margins of tectonic plates.
 For example, one can find major deposits off the North American West Coast and the Nankai Trough off Japan.
 Estimated methane in water is an energy resource potentially larger than all oil, conventional gas and coal combined.

 Exploitation and benefits